Skip to main content

 UK Delegation to the Fourteenth Session of the UN Committee of Experts on Global Geospatial Information Management.
 L>R James Norris (OS), Isabella McGuinness (GC), Jamie Clark (GC), David Henderson, Head of Delegation (OS)

-The United Nation’s Committee of Experts on Global Geospatial Information Management’s (UN-GGIM) operates under a formal mandate from the United Nations (UN) Economic and Social Council.
+The United Nation’s Committee of Experts on Global Geospatial Information Management (UN-GGIM) operates under a formal mandate from the United Nations (UN) Economic and Social Council.
 UN-GGIM's mission is to make accurate, reliable and authoritative geospatial information readily available to support national, regional and global developments.

-The Fourteenth Session of UN-GGIM took place from 5th to the 9th of August, UN-GGIM hosted at the UN Headquarters in New York.
+The Fourteenth Session of UN-GGIM took place from 5th to 9th of August, at the UN Headquarters in New York.
 I was looking forward to a week of fruitful discussions which started with a series of side events and finished with the formal 14th session which saw 75 Member States discussing and agreeing the meeting agenda items.

 The side events at the start of the week included the meeting of the High-level Group for their Fourth Plenary meeting.
 The High-level Group leads the Committee of Experts work on the UN Integrated Geospatial Information Framework (UN-IGIF) and provides strategic guidance which enables countries to prepare and implement geospatial action plans.